azulverdosa/TodoList/README.md

 ---

-Project is: In Progress
+In Progress

 ## Room for Improvement

 ---

-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Improvement Thoughts:

-- Improvement to be done 1
-- Improvement to be done 2
+- This was my first attempt and adding Auth to a project and it has been a bit tricky.
+I am going to continue working on it, but essentially this is the main theng that needs to be added
+- Styling needs updating for sure.

 To do:

-- Feature to be added 1
-- Feature to be added 2
+- [ ] Add authentication
+- [ ] Update styling

 ## Acknowledgements

 ---

-Many thanks to [MDN](), this project was based on [this tutorial]().
+Many thanks to [MDN](https://developer.mozilla.org/en-US/), this project was based on [this tutorial](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_todo_list_beginning).

 ## Contact